kennethntnguyen/Minecraft-Modding-Guide/index.md

 ## 3. Installing Mods Using MultiMC
 * I highly recommend using MultiMC as it makes managing your Minecraft client much easier.
 However, if you still want to use the original launcher then use this part of the guide:
 [5\.
 Installing Mods Using Original Mojang Minecraft Laucher](#5-installing-mods-using-original-mojang-minecraft-laucher)\.
-If you already installed the _Required Mods_ and want to install the mods needed for shaders or already have Forge installed then skip to the [Install Shaders/Mods](#install-shaders) section\.
+If you already installed the _Required Mods_ and want to install the mods needed for shaders or already have Forge installed via MultiMC then skip to the [Install Shaders/Mods](#install-shaders) section\.

 i.
 [Download MultiMC](https://multimc.org/#Download)